Ising formulations of many NP problems: Hamiltonian Cycles

 \subsection{Hamiltonian Cycles and Paths}

 Let $G=(V,E)$, and $N=|V|$.
-The graph can either be directed or undirected, and the solution will not change.
+The graph can either be directed or undirected; our method of solution will not change.
 The Hamiltonian path problem is as follows: starting at some node in the graph, can one travel along an edge, visiting other nodes in the graph, such that one can reach every single node in the graph without ever returning to the same node twice?
 The Hamiltonian cycles problem asks that, in addition, the traveler can return to the starting point from the last node he visits.
+Hamiltonian cycles is a generalization of the famous K\"onigsberg bridge problem \cite{mezard}, and is NP-complete \cite{karp}.

 Without loss of generality, let us label the vertices $1,\ldots, N$, and take the edge set $(uv)$ to be directed -- i.e., the order $uv$ matters.
 It is trivial to extend to undirected graphs, by just considering a directed graph with $(vu)$ added to the edge set whenever $(uv)$ is added to the edge set.
-Our solution will use $N^2$ spins: binary bit variables $x_{v,i}$, where $v$ represents the vertex and $i$ represents its order in a prospective cycle.
+Our solution will use $N^2$ bits $x_{v,i}$, where $v$ represents the vertex and $i$ represents its order in a prospective cycle.
 Our energy will have three components.
-The first two things we require is to enforce that every vertex can only appear once in a cycle, and that there must be a $j^{\mathrm{th}}$ node in the cycle for each $j$.
-Finally, for the nodes in our prospective ordering, if $x_{u,j}$ and $x_{v,j+1}$ are both 1, then $(uv)\in E$.
+The first two things we require are that every vertex can only appear once in a cycle, and that there must be a $j^{\mathrm{th}}$ node in the cycle for each $j$.
+Finally, for the nodes in our prospective ordering, if $x_{u,j}$ and $x_{v,j+1}$ are both 1, then there should be an energy penalty if $(uv)\notin E$.
 Note that $N+1$ should be read as 1, in the expressions below, if we are solving the cycles problem.
 These are encoded in the Hamiltonian: $A>0$ is a constant.
 It is clear that a ground state of this system has $H=0$ only if we have an ordering of vertices where each vertex is only included once, and adjacent vertices in the cycle have edges on the graph -- i.e., we have a Hamiltonian cycle.

-To solve Hamiltonian path, instead of Hamiltonian cycle, all we have to do is restrict the sum over $j$ above from 1 to $N-1$.
-Thus it does not care about whether or not the first and last nodes are also connected.
+To solve the Hamiltonian path problem instead, restrict the last sum over $j$ above from 1 to $N-1$; we do not care about whether or not the first and last nodes are also connected. $N^2$ spins are requied to solve this problem.